Doodleverse/dash_doodler/README.md

 python doodler.py
 ```

+Open a browser and go to 127.0.0.1:8050.
+You may have to hit the refresh button.
+If, after some time doodling things seem odd or buggy, sometimes a browser refresh will fix those glitches.

 Results (label images and annotation images) are saved to the `results/` folder.
 The program creates a subfolder each time it is launched, timestamped.
 That folder contains your results images for a session.

 The default colormap is plotly's G10, found [here](https://plotly.com/python/discrete-color/).
 The hex (rgb) color sequence is: